Selah Leadership Program FAQs

 Julie Friedlander, Bend the Arc, Program Director of Selah

 Julie Friedlander is the Program Director of Selah at Bend the Arc: a Jewish Partnership for Justice.
 Her work supports the Selah Leadership Program, where she has the privilege of working with some of the most innovative and inspiring Jewish social change leaders in the nation.
 Julie also leads the organization’s Internal Culture Management Team.
-Prior to working at Bend the Arc, Julie was the first recipient of the Goldstone Fellowship at the International Criminal Tribunal for the former Yugoslavia (ICTY).
-In The Hague, Netherlands she worked in the Research Unit of the Office of the Prosecutor at the ICTY.
+Prior to working at Bend the Arc, Julie worked in the Research Unit of the Office of the Prosecutor at the International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
 She holds a Masters in International Affairs from The New School and a B.A. in Political Science from the University of Connecticut.

 Jamie Beran, Bend the Arc, Senior Director of Programs